How to claim

 Personal accident claims need to be sent directly to the insurer.
 Please download the form below.

-If you are a coach claiming for personal accident and physiotherapy support, please complete the personal accident claim for AND visit the IPRS Physiocare site to register your claim with them.
+If you are an Accredited + coach claiming for personal accident and physiotherapy support, please complete the personal accident claim form AND visit the IPRS Physiocare site to register your claim with them.

 |Personal accident insurance claim form||Download now|